bpires/handbook/react/index.md

 As introduced in the last section, one of the main benefits of JSX is to make it very easy to build a UI.

-In particular, in a React component, you can import other React components, and you can embed them and display them.
+In particular, in a React component, you can import other React components, and you can embed and display them.

 A React component is usually created in its own file, because that's how we can easily reuse it (by importing it) in other components.